althafahmedatyeti/Atyeti_Althaf_Python-DevOps/Data Engineering/End-to-End Data Pipeline on Azure/README.md

-🏗️ ##End-to-End Data Engineering Pipeline on Microsoft Azure This project showcases the design and implementation of a robust, scalable, and production-grade data engineering pipeline using the Microsoft Azure ecosystem.
+### End-to-End Data Engineering Pipeline on Microsoft Azure
+This project showcases the design and implementation of a robust, scalable, and production-grade data engineering pipeline using the Microsoft Azure ecosystem.
 The solution is built on a layered data lake architecture and demonstrates real-world data transformation and analytical capabilities using the AdventureWorks dataset.

 ✅ Project Overview